 1. It all starts with the luggage

-“Now get 40% off on … luggage”
+“40% off on … luggage”

-Saving money is definitely important so try buying luggage sets instead of individual pieces.
-In most cases, the set of carry-on + mid-size + a large size suitcase will be heavily discounted.
-This leads me to my next tip…
+Saving money is definitely important, so I recommend buying luggage sets instead of individual pieces.
+In most cases, sets of carry-on + mid-size + large-size suitcases will be heavily discounted.

 Try to get yourself a 26” and use its expansion capabilities instead of getting a 30”+ suitcase.